What is Landlords Insurance?

 Do I need the extra policies offered?

 That depends on whether you feel that they will be useful!
 Normally there is no requirement that an extra policy is taken out.

-Typical extra policies include landlord legal expenses insurance, rent guarantee, home emergency.
+Typical extra policies include landlord legal expenses insurance with/ without rent guarantee insurance.